 Portugal has joined Spain and Italy as one of the ‘hottest’ EFL destinations in Europe.
-Thanks largely to EU money and an increase in tourism, the country has experienced an economic boom.
-The demand for English is still growing, in spite of recent economic difficulties.
+Thanks largely to EU money and an increase in tourism, and even in spite of the recent economic downturn, the demand for English is still strong.
 There is a push to help youngsters develop their English language skills and a corresponding demand for business English as well, as Portugal does more business internationally.

 In a country that values education, a good, accredited TESOL is highly prized.

 * choose the 150-hour TESOL Premier Plus for Europe

 * add a 30-hour Business TESOL as this specialism is very much in demand

 * alternatively take the 30-hour Teaching English to Young Learners course if you prefer to work in this popular sector

 We suggest one of these courses for this country: